 - UA in Sweden: Women Studies and Political Science

-- UA Nursing: Healthcare Missions: Kenya, Bolivia, Peru, China, Dominican Republic
+- UA Nursing: Healthcare Missions to Kenya, Bolivia, Peru, China, Dominican Republic

-- UA Internships in: Barcelona, Dublin, London, Chile, Seoul, Shanghai, Australia and New Zealand
+- UA Internships: Barcelona, Dublin, London, Chile, Seoul, Shanghai, Australia, and New Zealand

 Academic Program Policies